btrim/runbot/README.md

 # runbot
 A discord bot which polls speedrun.com for runs and posts them via discord webhooks.

-This program is meant to run periodically (via cron for example)
+This program is meant to be run periodically (via cron for example)

 There are two files used.
 One is a configuration file in JSON.